 In February 2017 the tomato potato psyllid was detected in a range of commercial and backyard crops across the Perth metropolitan area.
 There have also been a small number of detections outside of the Perth metropolitan area including Gingin and parts of the South-West.

 NMG made its decision based on the recommendation provided by the Consultative Committee on Emergency Plant Pests (CCEPP).
-One of the roles of this technical group is to provide recommendations to the NMG on whether or not it is technically feasible to eradicate the pest.
+This technical group's role is to provide recommendations to NMG on whether or not it is technically feasible to eradicate the pest.

 This decision does not mean that all efforts will cease to control and manage the tomato potato psyllid.
-The Department of Agriculture and Food Western Australia (with assistance from CCEPP members - including industry) will provide a plan to NMG in early May that will outline how eradication activities will transition into a management program.
+The Department of Agriculture and Food Western Australia (with assistance from CCEPP members - including industry) is developing a comprehensive transition to management plan designed to limit and manage the impact of the tomato potato psyllid throughout Australia.

 Additional surveillance will also take place to provide confidence to industry that the bacterium, which is associated with Zebra chip disease in potatoes, is not present in Australia.
 There have been no detections of